Family Of Colorado Woman Blames Archdiocese Of Denver For Her Suicide Following ‘Conversion Therapy’

 Alana attempted suicide at the age of 21.
 During her stay in a treatment facility, she wrote that she was a “sinner” and was “impure.”

-Now, the family is using Alana’s story to call attention to the issues of mental health and sexual identity.
+Three years later, Alana apparently took her own life.
+Now, the family is using her story to call attention to the issues of mental health and sexual identity.

 The Archdiocese of Denver, for its part, claims in a statement that it does not practice conversion therapy.